asoiu-compiler-2019/laboratory-revan730/README.md

 ### Native TS\JS functions

 As this interpreter is written in Typescript, Javascript functions can be wrapped in Shanty function definitions.
 Example can be seen in stdlib/print.ts.
 You can also provide library functions as AST definitions, but they will work slower.

+### Use case example

+Example use case is provided in renderGoApiManifest.st file.
+Executing it will render kubernetes manifest which can be used to deploy qorbani/golang-hello-world image with one replica.
+It validates input data, so it won't render invalid manifest.